Idkwhat77/idkwhat77.github.io/_posts/2024-11-24-fu-xuan-milkshake.md

 You can download the zip file of the entire project [here](https://drive.google.com/file/d/1WrD4h7bwPcNL9g-jWWiU05fan--avIKo).

 ## What's next?
-After this, I'm planning to develop the battle system further independently of the project, which will include all of Star Rail's characters and mechanics and all that.
-It will take a while, but I assure you that I ***will*** make it, whatever it takes.
+After this, I'm planning to develop the battle system further independently of the project, which will include all of Star Rail's characters and mechanics.
+It'll take a while, but I assure you that I ***am*** commited to making this a reality, no matter what it takes!

 ## Conclusion
-This project has been a fantastic way to apply the concepts I’ve learned in my algorithm programming lecture.
+This project has been a fantastic way to apply the concepts I’ve learned in my algorithm programming class.
 It’s been both a technical and creative journey, and I’m proud of what I’ve accomplished so far.
-Fu Xuan’s quest for a milkshake is a testament to how programming can bring even the wildest ideas to life.
+Fu Xuan’s quest for a milkshake is a testament to how programming can bring even the wildest and randomness (does that word even exist?[sic]) to life.
 I hope to inspire others to take on similar projects and explore the exciting world of game development.